What are connective tissue injuries, and how are they related to my pain?

-Why does Dr. Peterson use ultrasound (MSKUS) for diagnosis and injection guidance?
+Why do we use ultrasound (MSKUS) for diagnosis and injection guidance?

 Unlike a static snapshot from an MRI, ultrasound offers the ability to scan the tissue during movement, thereby enabling a functional evaluation of the joint and exact needle placement of graft products.
 In addition to substantially lower costs, MSKUS has other advantages over MRI and fluoroscopy in orthopedics.
 With real-time ultrasound, we are able to correlate hands-on palpation simultaneously with direct ultrasound images.
 Fluoroscopy is ideally suited for guiding stem cells directly into intervertebral disks.

 Frequency of treatment

-The number of treatments required will depend on the condition being treated, the severity of injury, the type of treatment provided, and how long the injuries and present.
+The number of treatments required will depend on the condition being treated, the severity of your injury, the type of treatment provided, and how long the injuries and present.
 Most people will initially require 3-5 sessions of PRP injections spaced 2 to 6 weeks apart.
 Stem Cell treatments are spaced about 1-year apart if additional treatments are required.
 Often Dr. Peterson can predict the number of treatments needed at your first evaluation.

 How soon can I go back to regular activity?